ferrx electromagnetic steel examination

 non-intrusive monitoring of pipes

 This instrument is used for examination of a number of inspection points (tags) fitted with sensor matrices and Sensor Interfaces.
 The configuration setup for all tags to be measured are downloaded from the PC SW to the instrument before the inspection tour.
-Data from all measurements are intermediately stored until downloaded to the PC.
+Data from all tags are intermediately stored until downloaded to the PC.
 In this way, a high number of inspection points can be evaluated at low cost.
 The instrument is powered by a rechargeable battery.

 • Operating temperature range: -20°C to + 70°C